Calum Ferrie: Queen's Park

 In July 2021, Ferrie signed for Scottish League One side Queen's Park as head coach Laurie Ellis looked to provide competition to established number one Willie Muir.
-Ferrie would become the Spiders' starting goalkeeper midway through the 2021–22 season under new manager Owen Coyle, and would enjoy his second successive promotion as Queen's Park won the Championship play-offs in May 2022 by beating Airdrieonians 3–2 on aggregate after extra-time.
+Ferrie would become the club's starting goalkeeper midway through the 2021–22 season under new manager Owen Coyle, and would enjoy his second-successive promotion as Queen's Park won the Championship play-offs in May 2022 by beating Airdrieonians 3–2 on aggregate after extra time.
 At the end of a successful debut season, Ferrie would agree to extend his contract with the club until 2024.